driusan/dewm/src/Keyboard.md

 > Actual pointer changes are not lost while the pointer is frozen.
 They are
 > simply queued for later processing.

-Okay.. so Async it is!
+Async it is!

 Let's start with Ctrl-Alt-Backspace.
 We already know the mask from our Initialization.md

+We iterate through our keymap looking for any XK_BackSpace keysym, as discussed above.

 ### "Grab Keys"
 ```go